nanifour/cpp-checkers/README.md

 Made with ![](https://img.shields.io/badge/C%2B%2B-00599C?&logo=c%2B%2B&logoColor=white)

 This is a simple 6x6 game of checkers.
-Stepwise Refinement was used to create this game.

 The game goes as follows: